 Since joining Tanenholz & Associates, Regina Rana has focused on preparing responsive documents for production, performing both quality control and targeted search reviews to ensure production sets are correctly coded and complete.
 In addition, she frequently performs first level and privilege review.

 Before joining the firm, Regina worked as a contract attorney in the e-discovery field, where she performed second level and quality control review for multiple cases ranging from mortgage-backed securities to international trade.
 Prior to that, Regina was a Law Fellow for Freedom Now, an NGO dedicated to freeing individual prisoners of conscience around the world through pro bono legal representation before international forums.
 Regina is a graduate of the University at Albany, SUNY (B.A.) and The George Washington University Law School (J.D.).
-Bar Admissions: Virginia, New York, Not yet admitted or practicing in DC.
+Bar Admissions: Virginia, New York, and DC.